 Northeast Park Hill

-- Holly Square redevelopment (mixed-use community hub)
+- Holly Square redevelopment (community hub, affordable housing, retail)

 Nearby Schools